durham-qlm/durham-qlm.github.io/join/howtoapply.md

 A PhD in physics provides you with problem solving and analytical skills which can be applied to a range of careers.
 A PhD from the QLM group will provide you with expert training in AMO and quantum physics.

 We recruit yearly for PhD students to join our group, research places are available across the experimental and theory teams.
-For further information contact team leaders or <a href="mailto:xnkr87@durham.ac.uk"> Dr. Hannah Williams</a> (PG Admissions Tutor - QLM).
+For further information contact team leaders or <a href="mailto:k.j.weatherill@durham.ac.uk"> Prof. Kevin Weatherill</a> (PG Admissions Tutor - QLM).

-The QLM PG Open Day will take place on Monday 9th December.
-Book on [Here](https://forms.office.com/e/kb1w8pQaDm).

 ## How to apply: